oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 Each oVirt host (chassis) needs to have OVS along with OVN controller installed.
 An OVS integration bridge must be created on the host.
-This bridge is used to connect all OVN managed nics.
+This bridge is used to connect all OVN managed NICs.
 Each host is identified by its "chassis id".
 This chassis id is used to route the network traffic to the appropriate host.